 Cut a small slice off each end of the 4 oranges and stand them upright on a cutting surface.
 With a knife, remove the peel in strips, maintaining the curved shape.
 Cut each into 4 to 6 slices, crosswise.

-Divide the orange slices between 4 plates, placing them in a swirl pattern.
-Toss the greens with a little vinaigrette and mound in the center of the orange slices.
-Top each with a quarter of sliced avocado.
+Divide orange slices between 4 plates, placing them in a swirl pattern.
+Toss greens with a little vinaigrette and mound in the center of the orange slices.
+Top each with a quarter of a sliced avocado.
 Drizzle with more vinaigrette.
 Garnish with sprigs of cilantro.

-I love adding grilled wild prawns or salmon to this dish.
-Lovely!
+Try adding grilled wild prawns or salmon to this dish.

 Recipe by, PCC Chef

 ABOUT OUR CHEF: Lynne Vea